msaroufim/pytorch-load-inline-highlighter/pytorch-load-inline-highlighter/README.md

 - Increment version in `package.json`
 - Run `npx vsce package` to create new `.vsix` file
 - Upload new version via web interface or CLI

+## Acknowledgements

+Thank you to Steven Arellano for giving me the idea to just go ahead and do this and thank you Claude for doing it.

 ## License